joelsiks/jsmalloc/README.md

 ## TODO

 Add a method for clearing the structure.
+DONE
 Add a method for freeing ranges.
+DONE

 Convert next/prev to offsets.